peteroupc/peteroupc.github.io/graphics.md

     - 8:5 aspect ratio: 640 &times; 400,[^34] 320 &times; 200.[^16]
     - Other: 280 &times; 192,[^35] 480 &times; 272,[^36] 512 &times; 424, [^37] 400 &times; 240,[^38] 384 &times; 224,[^39] 160 &times; 200,[^40] 480 &times; 240.[^41]

     This is not a complete list.
-Arcade machines of the 1990s tended to vary greatly in their screen resolutions, and some game consoles, such as the Sega Saturn or Nintendo 64, allowed games to be shown in multiple screen resolutions.
+Arcade machines of the 1990s tended to vary greatly in their screen resolutions, and some game consoles, such as the Sega Saturn or Nintendo 64, allowed games to alter the screen resolution during gameplay.

 - As of early 1997, "[s]urveys indicate[d] that the great majority of [PC] users operate[d] in 640[ &times; ]480 resolution with 256 colors" (S. Pruitt, "Frequently Asked Questions About HTML Coding for Internet Explorer 3.0", updated Jan.
 30, 1997).

 - A game can support multiple "viewport sizes" (for the area of the screen in which the game's action is drawn) and/or pixel-column or -row doubling, all without changing screen resolution.
 For example, the original _Doom_ (1993) supported several viewport sizes (on PC, they were 96 &times; 48, 128 &times; 64, 160 &times; 80, and so on up to 288 &times; 144, as well as 320 &times; 168 and 320 &times; 200) and optional pixel-column doubling.[^42]

+Primitives per frame:

+- The ability to display more than 20,000 3-D primitives at a time is not within the spirit of this challenge, even for higher screen resolutions.
+Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the Sega Model 3.

+Frame rate:

+- No particular frame rate is required.
+Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.
+Game consoles for TVs were designed for the TV's usual refresh rate (nearly 60 frames per second for NTSC and 50 for PAL).[^43] _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^42]

+- For comfort purposes, a minimum frame rate may be required for games written for virtual reality headsets.
+But such games are outside the scope of this specification.

 Music and sound:

 - Besides the limitation on music, this specification has no further limitations on sounds.
 Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sound (pulse-code modulation, such as .WAV files).
 Games that choose to constrain file size may wish to implement software versions of programmable sound generators for at least some of their sounds.
-When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 Hz, are either mono or stereo, and take 8 or 16 bits per sample.[^43]
+When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 Hz, are either mono or stereo, and take 8 or 16 bits per sample.[^44]

-Frame rate:

-- No particular frame rate is required.
-Modern games implementing this specification can choose to target 30, 40, or 60 frames per second.
-Game consoles for TVs were designed for the TV's usual refresh rate (nearly 60 frames per second for NTSC and 50 for PAL).[^44] _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^42]

 Memory: